Cache memory is intended to give fast memory speed, while at the same time providing a large memory size at a less expensive price.

 The principles of cache memory are to allow the processor to access memory as fast as possible while allowing for a large memory storage at a low cost.

-The design constraints on a computer's memory can be summed up by three questions: Unfortunately, the relationship between these 3 is this: as the speed increases, the price increases; as the storage capacity increases, the price decreases, but the speed decreases.
+Unfortunately, the relationship between these 3 is this: as the speed increases, the price increases; as the storage capacity increases, the price decreases, but the speed decreases.

 Since we can't make very cheap memory that is fast and has a huge amount of storage space, we use what is called a memory hierarchy to solve this problem.